glucksfall/pleione/docs/_build/html/_sources/index.rst.txt

 methods to parameterize Rule-Based Models include both, a uniform or inverse to the rank probability to select models from within an elite or all models.

-The plan to add methods into Pleione includes a sensitivity analysis and a parameterization employing a Particle Swarm Optimization protocol.
+The plan to add methods into Pleiades (`pleiades`_) includes a sensitivity analysis and a parameterization employing a Particle Swarm Optimization protocol.
 You could write us if you wish to add methods into pleione or aid in the development of them.